choria-io/website/blog/content/post/2019/08/01/nats_20_networking.md

 One can embed in the accounts rules allowing the registration data published by *node1* in account *Acme* to be received by user *cmdb* in account *OPS*.
 Thus a single pool of data processors can serve any number of tenant accounts without having to provision per account data processors.

 ## Networking Improvements

+The networking improvements below are all compatible with Accounts/Multi Tenancy and our adoption is to support a massive global scale network like you would need for a managed IoT network consisting of millions or tens of millions of devices.

+I hope to publish a few more posts soon showing scenarios where you would use these features.
+These were not built by Choria, they are core NATS features, you can use them via NATS 2.0 standalone to build your own tools as well.

 ### Gateways